Responsibly Managing Forests

 Whilst it is used as an ingredient in a range of products, 75% of soy produced globally is used to feed animals.
 It is therefore a vital ingredient for the production of our meat, poultry, dairy and eggs.

 Most soy is grown in South America.
 The rise in global demand for protein in recent years has increased the demand for soy and so vast areas of land have been converted to soy cultivation.
-This has led to biodiversity-rich areas such as the Amazon, the Chaco and the Cerrado being cleared, which has posed a threat to wildlife.
+This has led to biodiversity-rich areas such as the Amazon, the Gran Chaco and the Cerrado being cleared.

-Aldi is a member of the global Roundtable on Responsible Soy (RTRS), which works to promote responsible soy production.
-Alongside other UK businesses, we are also signatories to the UK Industry Roundtable for Sustainable Soy, where we have committed to publish a time-bound plan to source soy sustainably.
+Aldi is a member of the global Roundtable on Responsible Soy (RTRS), which works to promote responsible soy production and, alongside other UK businesses, we are also signatories to the UK Industry Roundtable for Sustainable Soy and Retail Soy Group.

 The Cerrado Manifesto

 To help protect the Cerrado, Aldi UK has signed the Statement of Support to the Cerrado Manifesto.
-In signing this manifesto, we have agreed to work with local and international supply chain actors to support the development of soy production in a manner that avoids deforestation and native vegetation loss.
+By signing, we have agreed to work with local and international supply chain actors to support the development of soy production in a way that avoids deforestation and native vegetation loss.
 This includes encouraging agriculture in areas that are already deforested rather than continuing to convert primary rainforest.

 In 2021, the Aldi South Group became a member of Donau Soja.
 This is part of our international approach to work with other stakeholders on industry-wide solutions for deforestation-free soy production.